-9.2.
-With the UK's departure from the EU, the number of TACs solely managed by the EU in the Atlantic, Baltic Sea and Skagerrak/Kattegat shrank drastically to only 35 TACs (10 in the Baltic, 4 in the Skagerrak/Kattegat and 21 in the Atlantic).
-Against this background, even though the EU must ensure coherence between the internal and external dimension of the Common Fisheries Policy, the EU does not have the same weight in the Northeast Atlantic both in terms of the size of its EEZ and quota allocations for shared stocks.
-Therefore, the EU and future fisheries negotiations are strongly conditioned and subject to the decisions taken by the other coastal states.
-In light of the new situation, we need to find new ground rules for the consultation process.
+10.2.
+In terms of management of shared stocks, it must be noted that with the UK's departure from the EU, the number of TACs solely managed by the EU in the Atlantic, Baltic Sea and Skagerrak/Kattegat shrank drastically to only 35 TACs (10 in the Baltic, 4 in the Skagerrak/Kattegat and 21 in the Atlantic).
+Against this background, the EU does not have the same weight in the North East Atlantic both in terms of the size of its EEZ and quota allocations for shared stocks.
+Therefore, the EU and future fisheries negotiations are strongly conditioned by and subject to the decisions taken by the other Coastal States.
+In light of the new situation, there will be a need to find new ground rules for the consultation process both amongst concerned MS within the EU, the EU itself in its relation with other Coastal States, and input and participation from legitimate stakeholders, including the relevant Advisory Councils.